EmPlatts/FRB_121102_meerkat/README.md

  <img src="https://github.com/EmPlatts/FRB_121102_meerkat/blob/main/img/Lange_ACF.png" width="500">

  Finally, you will need to set the smoothing factor for spline.
+This will hopefully be updated in the future to be more robust.